pnp/powershell/documentation/Get-PnPPlannerConfiguration.md

 ```

 ## DESCRIPTION
 This cmdlet returns the Microsoft Planner admin configuration of the tenant.
-Note that after changing the configuration using `Set-PnPPlannerTenantConfiguration`, this cmdlet may return varying results which could deviate from your desired configuration while the new configuration is being propagated accross the tenant.
+Note that after changing the configuration using `Set-PnPPlannerTenantConfiguration`, this cmdlet may return varying results which could deviate from your desired configuration while the new configuration is being propagated across the tenant.

 ## EXAMPLES